LumoSQL/lumosql/doc/lumo-build-benchmark.md

 `ARGUMENTS` contains just the database file name.

 * `benchmark` - runs all benchmarks taking into account applicable options;
+the `ARGUMENTS` are the destination directory for the build followed by the name of the database where to store the results, followed by build and runtime options in the same form as the `build` operation.

-`ARGUMENTS`  is the same as for `build`.
+* `test` - runs all tests (a superset of the benchmarks) taking into account applicable options; the `ARGUMENTS` are the same as for `benchmark`.

-* `what` - outputs a description of what it would be built and benchmarked as well as the values of any options; `ARGUMENTS` is the same as for `build` and `benchmark` and if present will modify the output as appropriate.
+* `what` - outputs a description of what it would be built and benchmarked as well as the values of any options; `ARGUMENTS` is just the build options, like `build`, but without the destination directory; the output will show the effect of applying these options without building or running anything.

-Note that apart from the slightly different syntax, build/benchmark options are specified in the same way as standard `Makefile` arguments.
+Note that apart from the slightly different syntax, build/benchmark/test options are specified in the same way as standard `Makefile` arguments.

 For example, to build two versions of plain sqlite3, two versions of sqlite3+LMDB and one version of BDB with its own sqlite3:

 ```
-tclsh tool/build.tcl build not-fork.d \
+tclsh tool/build.tcl build not-fork.d /tmp/objects \
       SQLITE3_VERSION='3.14.15 3.33.0' \
       USE_LMDB=yes LMDB_VERSIONS='0.9.9 0.9.27' SQLITE_FOR_LMDB=3.8.0 \
       USE_BDB=yes BDB_STANDALONE='18.1.32'